feliciahf/data_science_exam/README.md

 # Data Science Exam
 *by Felicia Heilgendorff and Martine Greve*

-In this project we built BERT, Naïve Bayes and LSTM models that classify stories either as remembered or imagined.
-We also built binary classification models that classify texts either as remembered or imagined based on external variables (not the story texts).
-Additionally, we did topic modeling on our texts.
+In this project we built text-based BERT, Naïve Bayes, LSTM and SVM models that classify stories either as remembered or imagined.
+We also built variable-based binary classification models that classify texts either as remembered or imagined based on external variables (not the story texts).
+Additionally, we performed topic modeling on our texts.

 Data is saved in [hippoCorpusV2.csv](hippoCorpusV2.csv) and was taken from: